 Vita and Harold remained close throughout a relatively unorthodox marriage.
 Both had affairs with members of the same sex, and Vita's relationship with Virginia Woolf is celebrated in Woolf's novel, Orlando, inspired by Knole and Vita's inability to inherit her beloved family home.

 The original manuscript for Orlando is inscribed 'Vita from Virginia' and remains at Knole today.
-Vita's son, Nigel Nicolson, has described it as 'the longest and most charming love-letter in literature'.
+Vita's son, Nigel Nicolson, has described it as 'the longest and most charming love-letter in literature.'

 Pause a while...

 If you pause at the foot of the Great Staircase as you leave the Great Hall, you will be rewarded with the sight of a large carved oak door stop in the form of William Shakespeare, which is from Vita's bedroom at Knole.
-Her mother's passion for fresh air meant that all the doors in the house be kept open.
+Her mother's passion for fresh air meant that all the doors in the house were kept open.